MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/specifying-parameters-for-an-incoming-call.md

 A call manager or an MCM that supports the CO\_ADDRESS\_FAMILY\_TAPI\_PROXY family specifies the above-listed LINE\_CALL\_INFO members in the media-specific portion of the CO\_CALL\_MANAGER\_PARAMETERS structure that it supplies to **Ndis(M)CmDispatchIncomingCall**.

-For a description of the members in the LINE\_CALL\_INFO structure, see the LINECALLINFO structure in the Microsoft Windows SDK documentation.